 Sustaining Toilets As Restrooms (STAR) Awards Programme

 The S.T.A.R.
-(Sustaining Toilets As Restrooms) Awards Programme for pre primary, primary and secondary schools is the next evolution of restroom and hygiene education in schools.
+(Sustaining Toilets As Restrooms) Awards Programme for primary and secondary schools is the next evolution of restroom and hygiene education in schools.
 The new programme adopts a more holistic approach that replaces the previous

 Happy Toilet School Education programme.